-On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the National Emergency).
-To protect individuals from losing benefit, the Agencies extended deadlines that might have been missed during the National Emergency.
+On May 4, 2020, the U.S. Departments of Labor and Treasury (the Agencies) issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with COVID-19, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefits, the Agencies extended deadlines that might have been missed during the National Emergency.
 The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
-The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above (Agencies' deadline).
+The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency (Agencies' deadline).

 If enrolled in COBRA, you have 60 days to submit payment for your initial bill and 60 days to submit payment for subsequent bills.
-For payment deadlines that fall within the defined National Emergency, you will generally have a 60-day grace period subject to the Agencies' deadline (as defined above) to submit your payments.
-While the length of time you have to submit you COBRA payment is extended, the amount owed for applicable months of coverage will remain the same.
+For payment deadlines that fall within the National Emergency, you will generally have a 60-day grace period subject to the Agencies' deadline to submit your payments.
+While the length of time you have to submit your COBRA payment is extended, the amount owed for applicable months of coverage will remain the same.
 If the full amount owed is not submitted by the extended deadline, coverage will be terminated retroactively to the last day of the month for which you have made payment.